across the world

 - Retrieval: The attorney retrieves the required medical records from the concerned medical facility.

 - Review: A paralegal or specialist reviewer from the service provider’s team will conduct reviews, checking for facts while being unbiased.

-- Summarization: Post analysis, they will draft a precise summary out of the voluminous records in a reader-friendly format.
+- Summarization: After analysis, they will draft a precise summary out of the voluminous records in a reader-friendly format.

 - Supportive Reports & Timelines: For a better understanding of the facts described, they add special reports to support the records and mention timelines.

 - Adding Links: They will add bookmarks or hyperlinks to help the reader check references (source records) quickly.

 - Quality Check: A team of expert auditors will check the final draft to ensure all the information is accurate and valid.

 - Submitting the Final Drafts: The final drafts will be submitted to the client-attorney or -law firm via a highly secured file transfer platform.

 Let’s now discuss some of the best medical record review techniques in brief below;